andywer/postguard/README.md

 When validating TypeScript code, pg-lint will fire up the TypeScript compiler to infer and validate the types of sqldb's `spread*()` arguments.
 So you have **SQL queries that are type-checked against your code** 😱😱😱

+Why not just stick to an ORM?
+Because ORMs are a foot gun.
+Read more about it [here](https://medium.com/ameykpatil/why-orm-shouldnt-be-your-best-bet-fffb66314b1b) and [here](https://blog.logrocket.com/why-you-should-avoid-orms-with-examples-in-node-js-e0baab73fa5), for instance.

 ## Usage